 In Nevada, you are required to file a personal injury claim within two years from the time of an accident.
 If you fail to make a claim within this statutory limitation window, you may lose the right to file a personal injury lawsuit.

 The other legal issue arising from personal injury cases in Nevada is the question of liability.
-There are cases where a jury may conclude that the plaintiff was partially or wholly at fault for their injuries or the accident.
-Nevada uses a special rule known as modified comparative fault.
+There are cases in which a jury may conclude that the plaintiff was partially or wholly at fault for their injuries or the accident.
+Nevada uses a special rule known as modified comparative negligence.

 According to this legal concept, the compensation an injured person stands to receive is reduced by their share of liability for an accident.
 Another crucial aspect of this rule is that if the injured party is found to be more than 50 percent liable for the accident, they are no longer entitled to recover damages in the suit.